AhmetZamanis/UsedCarKicksClassification/Report.md

   df.loc[df[column] == "?", column] = np.nan
 del column
 ```

+We have missing values in several columns.
+Two columns, PRIMEUNIT and
+AUCGUART are missing to a high degree.
+We’ll inspect and handle each
+column one by one.

 ``` python
 # Print n. of missing values in each column